This summer Rob Lucas climbed K2

-He is with Kenton Cool and Madison Mountaineering and we will follow his updates here…
+He was with Kenton Cool and Madison Mountaineering and we followed his updates here…

 “Safe at last!
 We are greeted by the Pakistani Army Liaison Officer and the Pakistani team on the glacier just after Advanced Base Camp and given traditional celebratory garlands.